Product Lifecycle Management: 4 Tips for Competitive Digital Healthcare Innovations

 Upgrade the technology, even when underlying therapy remains the same

-Growth in RPM, wearable and Point-of-Need (not just Point-of-Care) devices has significantly influenced design options and requirements for new medical devices.
+Growth in remote patient monitoring, wearables and point-of-need (not just point-of-care) devices has significantly influenced design options and requirements for new medical devices.
 These markets are being driven by the desire for more functionality with increased portability and mobility.
-At the same time, wearable fitness monitors and other sensor-enhanced devices and clothing have ushered in a new generation of mobile health-savvy consumers, who are not only eager for engagement with health metrics tracking but also comfortable with offering their product data up to the Cloud.
+At the same time, wearable fitness monitors and other sensor-enhanced devices and clothing have ushered in a new generation of mobile health-savvy consumers, who are not only eager for engagement with health metrics tracking but also comfortable with offering their product data up to the cloud.

 All these connected devices generate a continuous stream of health data purposed for patient support, predicting or preventing poor outcomes and otherwise harnessing perspective for greater therapy insights and improved health.
-They also check a significant number of boxes on the value-based care wish list.
+Close to half of digital health solutions providers, 43%, are seriously considering their options to use the data they collect through devices to create additional revenue streams.
+These devices also check a significant number of boxes on the value-based care wish list.

 As product designers and engineers push their capabilities into next-generation devices, reducing form factor size and optimizing power consumption, the challenge then shifts downstream.
 Remember, miniaturization, for example, is a trend felt across all industries, so the impact is also significant for supply chain, sourcing and component availability.